 Two days in, thoroughly enjoying island life, and I’d nearly forgotten why I was there.
 Sipping a sundowner on the resort’s catamaran on a lagoon tour on my second evening, my mobile sprang to life.
 It was Jerome with the forecast.
 We were in luck; the wind was coming the next morning.

 Kitesurfing is not, as its name suggests, as simple as standing on a board and getting pulled along by a kite…well, it is, but as I soon discovered, there’s a degree of multitasking that makes it quite a skill.
 Effortless when you look at it from the shore, but challenging and rewarding (when you master it) in equal measure.
 It takes a good two days of tuition, from understanding the kit and setting up on shore, to learning how to control the kite in the wind.

 We are, however, surprisingly quick to get in the water – though not, admittedly, on the board.
 Once harnessed up, we send the kite in the air and, standing waist deep, we send it this way and that, learning the clock face of where to place it to catch the wind and optimise its effect.

 Two hours in the morning and we’re confident with the kite.
-Shuttling back to the hotel for a cookery class for a Mauritian chicken curry, I’m careful not to indulge before we’re back at the school and, this time, we’re in the rib heading out to open water where we try more lessons in control but, this time, with the current to contend with.
+Shuttling back to the hotel for a cookery class for a Mauritian chicken curry, I’m careful not to over indulge before we’re back at the school and, this time, we’re in the rib heading out to open water where we try more lessons in control but, this time, with the current to contend with.